bugsy running on lone rock beach with the airstream and f-150 in the background

 I’m just going to plunk our to-do list from our most recent Asheville post here:

-• Dilbar, the sister to Chai Pani, for a drool-worthy array of Indian street food
+• Dilbar, a competitor to Chai Pani, for a drool-worthy array of Indian street food

 • Cultura, a fine dining restaurant from the Wicked Weed folks, from a Southern Living article